cchitsiang/awesome-stars/topics.md

 - [BrightstarDB/BrightstarDB](https://github.com/BrightstarDB/BrightstarDB) - This is the core development repository for BrightstarDB.
 - [aspnetboilerplate/aspnetboilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - ASP.NET Boilerplate - Web Application Framework
 - [OpenRA/OpenRA](https://github.com/OpenRA/OpenRA) - Open Source real-time strategy game engine for early Westwood games such as Command & Conquer: Red Alert written in C# using SDL and OpenGL.
 Runs on Windows, Linux, *BSD and Mac OS X.
-- [umbraco/Umbraco-CMS](https://github.com/umbraco/Umbraco-CMS) - The simple, flexible and friendly ASP.NET CMS used by more than 730.000 websites
+- [umbraco/Umbraco-CMS](https://github.com/umbraco/Umbraco-CMS) - Umbraco is a free and open source .NET content management system helping you deliver delightful digital experiences.
 - [mono/mono](https://github.com/mono/mono) - Mono open source ECMA CLI, C# and .NET implementation.
 - [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture) - AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
 Its primary goal is to allow developers to focus on wha